cmu-llms-class/cmu-llm-class-website-2024/syllabus.md

 ## Policy on Missing Class

-Classes will not be recorded.
+We will try to record classes, but do not offer a guarantee of this.
 If you must miss class, you should arrange to get notes from a friend.
+Hwoever, we plan to make classes interactive, so please try to attend.

 ## Policy on Missing Exams
 The final exam cannot be missed.
 If you have a valid reason for not being able to make the midterm (for example, presenting a paper at a conference or a medical emergency), you should let us know as soon as you are aware of the conflict, and we will discuss accomodations.